StakeSquid/ethereum-rpc-docker/docs/howto-celo-archive.md

 * Storage: 1.5 TiB NVMe SSD
 * OS: Ubuntu 22.04

-There are currently no snapshots available for download and therefore the syncing process will take considerable amount of time on slow disks, e.g. attached network storage form cloud providers is a no go.
+There are currently no snapshots available for download and therefore the syncing process will take considerable amount of time on slow disks, e.g. attached network storage from cloud providers is a no go.
 Also the CPU should feature a higth single core speed.

 Sync times are reported to be in the range of 4 days on dedicated hardware.